esarjeant/twig/README.md

 Release Notes - 2.1.1
 ---------------------
+Adding support for quirks mode in IntelliJ and DbVisualizer.
+Moved all parameters to the JDBC _Parameters_ section and away from the URL; this includes:

+`ssltruststore`  Full path to a Java trust store with the certificate required for SSL communications.
+`ssltrustpass`   Password for the specified truststore.
+`sslenable`      Toggle to `true` to enable SSL; requires `truststore` and `trustpass` to be set correctly.
+`intellijQuirks` Set `true` to enable quirks processing for IntelliJ.
+`dbvisjQuirks`   Set `true` to enable quirks processing for DbVisualizer.

+Quirks processing is particularly helpful for IntelliJ; it makes it possible to browse tabular data without errors.

-A minor update that converts the build strategy to Gradle and away from Maven.
+Additionally, converts the build strategy to Gradle.
 The embedded Cassandra server provided by cassandra-unit is integrated with the build/test strategy and tests now use a base class for core connectivity needs.

+The URL format specified from the previous release has been deprecated by Parameters.
+Use your JDBC client to more easily configure these settings.

 Release Notes - 2.1.0
 ---------------------